Hurricane Milton travel impacts: Airport closures and more

 The hurricane is expected to make landfall as a Category 3 hurricane Wednesday night or early Thursday morning.
 Possible record storm surge is anticipated in the Tampa area.
 Flooding is also a risk throughout the state.

-Evacuation orders have been issued in counties along Florida's west coast, including in Charlotte, Citrus, Hillsborough, Lee, Manatee and Pasco.
+Evacuation orders have been issued in counties along Florida's west coast, including in Charlotte, Citrus, Collier, Hernando, Hillsborough, Lee, Levy, Manatee, Pasco, Pinellas and Volusia.

 Several airports have announced temporary closures ahead of landfall.